Office of Public Works: Establishment

-The office of was created on 15 October 1831 by the Act for the Extension and Promotion of Public Works in Ireland (the Public Works (Ireland) Act 1831), which provided for a body of three Commissioners, with powers to employ staff, pay for works, and make loans to other bodies, accountable quarterly to the Treasury in London.
+The office was created on 15 October 1831 by the Public Works (Ireland) Act 1831 (1 & 2 Will.
+4. c.
+33), which provided for a body of three commissioners, with powers to employ staff, pay for works, and make loans to other bodies, accountable quarterly to the Treasury in London.
 The Westminster Parliament took this step partly to better manage a sum of £500,000 which had been made available to deal with poverty caused by the 1831 famine in Ireland, and partly to reduce the cost and complexity arising from the proliferation of public bodies in the area of public works in Ireland.
 It was formed to assume the functions of the Commissioners for Public Buildings / Board of Works, the Commissioners and Overseers of Barracks (commonly known as the Barrack(s) Board), and the Directors-General of Inland Navigation (which had taken on the work of the former Fisheries Commissioners).
-The Office also took on functions from other bodies, most specifically concerned with Ireland, including the Postmaster General and the Public Works Loan Commissioners, which continued to operate for several decades alongside the OPW, but also including the Commissioners for Woods and Forests (a United Kingdom-wide authority).
-The Commissioners were given the power to pay salaries but not to promise or pay pensions.
+The office also took on functions from other bodies, most specifically concerned with Ireland, including the Postmaster General and the Public Works Loan Commissioners, which continued to operate for several decades alongside the OPW, but also including the Commissioners of Woods and Forests (a United Kingdom-wide authority).
+The commissioners were given the power to pay salaries but not to promise or pay pensions.
 The body was, and sometimes still is, informally known as the Board of Works, from the name of one of the predecessor authorities.

 Development in the 19th century

 Loans

-The Commissioners of Public Works were given responsibility for administration and recovery of funds provided for public relief works under an Act of 1817, and given powers to extend further loans for construction or improvement of works, so long as there was some income from which to repay these loans, and to a cap of half a million pounds outstanding at any one time.
+The Commissioners of Public Works were given responsibility for administration and recovery of funds provided for public relief works under Public Works Loans Act 1817 (57 Geo.
+3. c.
+34), and given powers to extend further loans for construction or improvement of works, so long as there was some income from which to repay these loans, and to a cap of half a million pounds outstanding at any one time.
 Power to make outright grants, of up to 50,000 pounds, was also given.
 By 1845, the OPW had already disbursed more than a million pounds in loans and grants.